Josemarialanda/Josemarialanda.github.io/_posts/2020-12-30-A-SIMPLE_JSON_PARSER_WITH_HASKELL.md

 jsonBool = ...
 ```

-Since we need now parse not only one, but two sequences of characters, we must first try to parse `"true"` and if that fails try and parse `"false"`, if that also fails, we return `Nothing`. i.e we want to combine two parsers into a single parser that tries for `"true"` and `"false"` in sequence and picks the one that is successful.
+Since we need now parse not only one, but two sequences of characters, we must first try to parse `"true"` and if that fails try and parse `"false"`, if that also fails, we return `Nothing`. ie we want to combine two parsers into a single parser that tries for `"true"` and `"false"` in sequence and picks the one that is successful.

 We can use the Alternative (in `Control.Applicative`) typeclass to acheive this: